oliverfb/address-validation-test/README.md/APPROACH.md

 6. Refine the solution.

-At this point I felt I could simply turn in the MVP and be done with it, but I decided to spend the remaining time to refine the solution.
+At this point I felt I could simply turn in the MVP and be done with it, however I decided to spend the remaining time to refine the solution.
 How?

 - Containerize the API using Docker.
 - Propose a simple CI/CD pipeline to deploy the API in AWS.